WorldBank-Transport/ram-backend/README.md

 <h1 align="center">Rural Road Accessibility Server</h1>

 The Rural Roads Accessibility tool allows you to assess the accessibility of rural populations in relation to critical services.
 Using the [Open Source Routing Machine](http://project-osrm.org), RRA calculates travel times from population centers to the nearest POI.
+RRA Server is the main backend of the project and contains the API, database and file storage.

 Apart from the RRA Server, the tool relies on the following projects: